 I showed you how it can go from understanding performance, understanding correctness, debugging the application, to how if there are problems in the application, Unravel gives you quick troubleshooting as well as recommendations on how to fix a problem, as well as it has this entire workload management capabilities to help you enforce SLAs and be in control of the reliability of all your applications.

-We present and tell you what are best practices to operationalize big data applications, and especially use Unravel to achieve that.
+We present and tell you what are best practices to operationalize modern data stack applications, and especially use Unravel to achieve that.

 With that, I’m going to take a pause for questions.
 Thank you.

 Audrey: Thank you, Shivnath.
 Looks like we have time for a few questions.
 Please submit any of your additional questions in the GoToWebinar panel, and if we don’t get a chance to get to them, we’ll follow up on email and also post the Q&A summary on our blog.
 Okay, Shivnath, first question.
 “If I am creating my machine learning application from H2O or Notebooks, would Unravel be able to support that?”

 Shivnath: Yes.
 So, that’s a great question.
 In the presentation today, I focused on Spark machine learning applications that have been created using Spark, and Kafka and HBase.
 But, you can create your applications in a Notebook, you can create them in…I heard the tool H2O which is a very popular tool for creating applications, or even DataRobot.

 So, all of these applications, they do not have to be created in Unravel.
 What I showed you is a way in which Unravel can actually ingest the source of your applications and then correlate that with performance.
 And, the source can come from Spark Shell, in this case, Spark Summit, it could come from DataRobot, H2O.ai, it doesn’t matter.
 Unravel has been created to integrate with all of these solutions.